'Gone Girl' retains hold at top of U.S. and Canada box office

 "Alexander," a film adaptation of a classic children's book, tells the story of a perpetually unlucky preteen boy, portrayed on screen by Australian newcomer Ed Oxenbould.
 Jennifer Garner and Steve Carrell play his parents.
 The movie cost $28 million to make, according to the Box Office Mojo website.

-"That plethora of choice is what's fueling major expansion at the box office right now," said Rentrak's Mike Marcell, referring to the varying genres covered by this week's crop of new films.
+"That plethora of choice is what's fuelling major expansion at the box office right now," said Rentrak's Mike Marcell, referring to the varying genres covered by this week's crop of new films.

 (Editing by Stephen Powell and Matthew Lewis)